My Dinner with Hervé: Plot

 The pair go to a strip club, where Villechaize tries to coerce Tate into breaking his sobriety and get him a lap dance.
 Tate succumbs to temptation and has a beer, causing him to angrily storm out, intending to return to his hotel, but Villechaize convinces him to continue on with their late night odyssey, including a stop at Pink's Hot Dogs, where Villechaize takes over driving the limo and crashes it.
 Shortly after they continue driving, Tate presses Villechaize on his womanizing and his marriage to Hagen.
 This causes Villechaize to have the vehicle stopped and he storms off.
-Tate catches up to him, and begins to tell his side of the story when people started talking about him being a problem to work with, including accusing his co-star Ricardo Montalbán of having his lines taken out of scripts and hosting sexually charged parties onset.
+Tate catches up to him, and he begins to tell his side of the story from when people started talking about him being a problem to work with, including accusing his co-star Ricardo Montalbán of having his lines taken out of scripts and hosting sexually charged parties onset.
 Tate accuses him of throwing his career away.

 Villechaize, while Tate reads off newspaper headlines of his exploits, tosses his file out the window before bringing them to Rothstein's house to have him confirm Montalbán was after him.
 Rothstein confirms this, but states Montalbán was not without reason, as Villechaize begins demanding more money and missing filming dates.
 He starts throwing money on reckless parties and gets into a fight with Billy Barty.
 His behaviour results in his firing from the show.
 Tate and Villechaize leave Rothstein's, and get into an argument.
 Tate storms off but Villechaize attacks him, holding a knife to his throat.
 Tate goads him to kill him, but Villechaize relents, prompting Tate to unload on Villechaize, blaming him for his own problems and that he's not the only one who's had a troubled life.
 Villechaize agrees to finally return Tate to his hotel, but first brings him to where they shot the pilot for Fantasy Island.
 Here Villechaize admits to Tate and himself he's the only one to blame for his troubles.

 Hagen divorces him and has a restraining order leveled against him.
 Villechaize surmises he likely tried to force her to love him as opposed to it being real.
 While appearing as Tattoo at an event he has a breakdown and lights his costume on fire, breaking down in tears in the arms of his girlfriend Kathy Self.